strangeprogrammer/CS4900QuadraticSolve/src/README.txt

-README.txt	//You're reading me right now! solver/		//The actual quadratic equation solver input/		//Retrieves raw user input and converts it to a,b, and c values
+README.txt	//You're reading me right now! solver/		//The actual quadratic equation solver input/		//Retrieves raw user input and converts it to a,b, and c values st_expected_output.txt/		//Ouput compared to actual ouput for system test system_test_log/		//Logs the errors which arise from system tests system_test_script.sh		//Script which runs the system tests